contemporary dancer

 To be accepted into Perpich you need to:

-- Complete your application form and the additional requirements for application (essay, recommendation, transcript)
+• Complete your application form and the additional requirements for application (essay, recommendation, transcript)

-- Have a grade-point-average of 2.0 or better.
+• Have a grade-point-average of 2.0 or better.
 This is recommended for juniors and is required for incoming seniors.
 Circumstances leading to a lower than 2.0 GPA for an incoming junior will be considered, either by attaching a letter of explanation to the transcript or during admission review interviews.

-- Have at least 10 completed classes as an incoming junior and 19 completed classes as an incoming senior.
-You must be on track to graduate (using State of Minnesota guidelines) in terms of having completed required coursework appropriate to an incoming junior or senior.
+• You must be on track to graduate (using State of Minnesota guidelines) in terms of having completed required coursework appropriate to an incoming junior or senior.

-- Be invited and complete an admission review in which you successfully audition or a have your portfolio of work assessed.
+• Be invited and complete an admission review in which you successfully audition or a have your portfolio of work assessed.
 Without successful completion of all of these elements, you will not be accepted to attend.

 No, if you are accepted for the next step of application, the admission review, you will receive instructions about bringing/submitting samples of your work/performances.

 We regularly accept students to Perpich with IEPs and other individualized learning plans.
 We have special education staff who manage those plans and work closely with the students who have them.
-This is not an issue against acceptance.
+This is not an issue for acceptance.

 The statutes governing Perpich Center for Arts Education and the high school dictate that eligible applicants are students who live in the state at the time of the admission review process and at the time of enrollment.
 This statute applies if you are living with a parent or with a legal guardian.
 If living with a guardian, the statute says the arrangement must be “primarily for the purpose of care and support and not for the primary purpose of receiving an education in Minnesota.”

-If you are applying in literary arts, you will be asked to send in eight to ten pages of your writing at least one week prior to your admission review.
+If you are applying in Literary Arts, you will be asked to send in eight to ten pages of your writing at least one week prior to your admission review.
 These pages may include any recent (within the past year) creative writing you have pursued outside of class work: poetry, memoir, short story, chapter from a novel, play, or screenplay, etc.

-Applicants in media arts and visual arts will bring their portfolios with them on the day of the admission review.
+Applicants in Media Arts and Visual Arts will be asked to send in their artwork and assignment piece at least one week prior to their admission review.
 Those portfolios may contain five to eight pieces.
-In media arts they may include a short (three-four minutes maximum) video or animation as well as still photos.
-In visual arts, sketchbooks and 3D as well as 2D works are welcomed.
+In Media Arts they may include a short (three-four minutes maximum) video or animation as well as still photos.
+In Visual Arts, sketchbooks and 3D, as well as 2D, works are welcomed.

 Please arrive at least 15 minutes before your scheduled admission review time.

-- A presentation of your five words/five images assignment.
+• A presentation of your five words/five images assignment.

-- A spontaneous activity in which you will be asked to react to a specific request: to write, draw, construct, photograph, or perform according to specific prompts.
+• A spontaneous activity in which you will be asked to react to a specific request: to write, draw, construct, photograph, or perform according to specific prompts.
 In the studio and literary arts, the spontaneous activity is individual; in the performance arts, it will be a group activity with other applicants.

-- An interview in which you discuss your work, your academic record, areas in which you want to grow and learn, your plans for the future, and why you feel Perpich is the right school for you.
+• An interview in which you discuss your work, your academic record, areas in which you want to grow and learn, your plans for the future, and why you feel Perpich is the right school for you.

 Parents may not accompany their students into the admission reviews unless serving as an accompanist in a music audition.
 Accompanists will leave after the audition is performed.
 We provide a waiting area for parents, along with refreshments.